micmejia/bible-dump/NKJV/Judges/Judg 19.md

 Then he arose early in the morning on the fifth day to depart, but the young woman's father said, "Please refresh your heart."
 So they delayed until afternoon; and both of them ate.

 ###### 9
 And when the man stood to depart--he and his concubine and his servant--his father-in-law, the young woman's father, said to him, "Look, the day is now drawing toward evening; please spend the night.
 See, the day is coming to an end; lodge here, that your heart may be merry.
-Tomorrow go your way early, so that you may get [^b]home."
+Tomorrow go your way early, so that you may get home."

 ###### 10
 However, the man was not willing to spend that night; so he rose and departed, and came opposite Jebus (that _is,_ Jerusalem).
 With him were the two saddled donkeys; his concubine _was_ also with him.